weissec/Scripts/README.md

-# Bash-Scripts
+# Pentesting Scripts
-Collection of small bash scripts used for pentesting
+Collection of small scripts used for pentesting